olvericc/DSListV2/README.md

 ### ⌨️ IntelliJ

-with your IDE open, launch the Spring Boot application via the build tool.
+With your IDE open, launch the Spring Boot application via the build tool.

 ### Or you can build in terminal